 With respect to their Honours it is open to question whether the resurrection of the LSAs would have a tendency to provide, let alone would be, such a sufficient source of income as would enable the employers to continue to employ the employees.
 To answer this question with any confidence would require access to, and careful consideration of, not only the business and financial records of the employers in the past, but also a careful and realistic consideration of the employers' business prospects for the future.
 Counsel for the administrators made it plain in his submissions to this court that the employers could not even recommence business without a substantial injection of capital.
 Ordinarily of course, the conduct of a business by an administrator of a company will be a relatively short term activity.

-The applicants further argued in the appeal to the Full Federal Court that because the orders required Patrick Operations to accept labour from the Patrick employers, the injunctions required the specific performance of the LSAs, contrary to the principle that specific performance of a contract for personal services will not be granted.
+The applicants further argued in the appeal to the Full Court of the Federal Court that because the orders required Patrick Operations to accept labour from the Patrick employers, the injunctions required the specific performance of the LSAs, contrary to the principle that specific performance of a contract for personal services will not be granted.
 The Full Court rejected this argument:

 "Here the relevant order is one by which the Patrick operators are restrained from giving effect to the purported termination of the [LSAs].
 As was pointed out by Yeldham J in Sanderson Motors (Sales) v Yorkstar Motors Pty Ltd such an order might be made notwithstanding the fact that a court might not order specific performance of the agreement whose termination is to be restrained.
 The rights and obligations of the parties to the [LSAs] are not being supervised by the Court.
 They are regulated by the terms and conditions of the [LSAs] themselves.

 Moreover, having regard to the provisions of the Workplace Relations Act 1996 it should not be assumed that the principles expressed in cases such as JC Williamson … and Argyll … have application to contracts of employment regulated by that Act.
-For example, the Act contemplates the reinstatement of a wrongfully dismissed employee when the legislation contemplates relief of that type then there is no reason why interlocutory relief which may have the same practical effect should not be available to an employee whose rights have been arguably unlawfully infringed.
+For example, the Act contemplates the reinstatement of a wrongfully dismissed employee.
+When the legislation contemplates relief of that type then there is no reason why interlocutory relief which may have the same practical effect should not be available to an employee whose rights have been arguably unlawfully infringed.

 Quite apart from our own views on this aspect of the case, it is clear that North J gave detailed consideration to this very question.
 He pointed out, quite correctly in our opinion, that if any difficulty arises from the operation of the injunction the party affected can return to the Court to apply for a variation of the injunction.
 We do not apprehend any error in his Honour's approach to the problem.
 Moreover, we are firmly of the view that if the parties behave in a fashion which accords with common sense and displays some element of good will then there should be no difficulty with the practical operations of the [LSAs].
 If we are wrong in this belief then the Court is well able to remedy any problem at short notice."